 Net income.
-Net income increased \$10.0 million from \$15.4 million for the year ended December 31, 2015 to \$25.4 million for the year ended December 29, 2016.
-The increase in net income was primarily due to an increase of \$25.0 million in operating income, as described above, and a decrease of \$8.6 million in income tax expense due primarily to a change of \$7.8 million for a reserve for uncertain tax positions as \$4.9 million of reserve was added during 2015 and \$2.9 million was reversed during 2016 as the statute of limitations expired in the period.
-These increases to net income were partially offset by an increase of \$10.3 million in non-operating expense, as described above, and a \$13.3 million increase in income attributable to noncontrolling interests.
+Net income increased \$9.1 million from \$11.3 million for 2015 to \$20.4 million for 2016.
+The increase in net income was primarily due to an increase of \$25.0 million in operating income, as described above, and a decrease of \$12.0 million in income tax expense due primarily to a change of \$7.8 million for a reserve for uncertain tax positions as \$4.9 million of reserve was added during 2015 and \$2.9 million was reversed during 2016 as the statute of limitations expired in the period.
+Additionally, income tax expense decreased by \$4.8 million related to the revaluation of the deferred tax asset associated with the payable to founding members under the TRA due to changes in the Company's effective tax rate.
+These increases to net income were partially offset by an increase of \$14.6 million in non-operating expense, as described above, and a \$13.3 million increase in income attributable to noncontrolling interests.